Indira Gandhi Canal: Etymology

-Names of canal and its branches
+Names of the canal and its branches

 Previously named as the Rajasthan Canal after the state of Rajasthan it irrigates, it was renamed as the Indira Gandhi Canal following the assassination of Prime Minister Indira Gandhi.

 Sagarmal Gopa Branch Canal is named after the Sagarmal Gopa (1900-1946 CE), a freedom fighter from Jaisalmer.

 Baba Ramdev Sub-branch Canal (BRSB Canal) is named after the Baba Ramdev (1352–1385 CE, 1409–1442 Vikram Samvat), a 14th-century Hindu rishi (sage), who has a shrine at Ramdevra village situated about 12 km to the north of Pokhran.
-Baba Ramdev Sub-branch Canal was initially named the Gadra Road Sub Branch after the Gadra Road town by which it flows, then renamed as Barkatulla Khan sub-branch after the Chief Minister of Rajasthan Barkatullah Khan (r.
+Baba Ramdev Sub-branch Canal was initially named the Gadra Road Sub-Branch after the Gadra Road town by which it flows, then renamed as Barkatulla Khan sub-branch after the Chief Minister of Rajasthan Barkatullah Khan (r.
 1971–73), and finally renamed to its present name Baba Ramdev Sub-branch Canal.

 Shaheed Birbal Branch Canal (SBB Canal) is named after the Birbal Singh, an Indian freedom fighter from Raisinghnagar who was killed in firing by Bikaner princely state police in 1946.

 Saraswati Rupa Rajasthan Canal

-Saraswati Rupa Rajasthan Canal, the alternative name for Indira Gandhi Canal, is named after the sacred Saraswati River whose paleochannel the Indira Gandhi Canal now follows.
-In 1980, when then Prime Minister Indira Gandhi inaugurated the Rajasthan Canal, as it was officially known then, one inscription on its bank referred to it as the Saraswati Rupa Rajasthan Canal.
+Saraswati Rupa Rajasthan Canal, also known as the Indira Gandhi Canal, is named after the sacred Saraswati River, whose paleochannel the Indira Gandhi Canal now follows.
+In 1980, when then-Prime Minister Indira Gandhi inaugurated the Rajasthan Canal, as it was officially known at the time, one inscription on its bank referred to it as the "Saraswati Rupa Rajasthan Canal."
 The scientific research proves that this canal follows the paleochannel of rig vedic Sarasvati River.